 Traditional recruiting is broken

-If we were issuing grades, the tech industry would be failing.
+If the tech industry got a grade, it might be failing.

 What isn’t working?

 Today’s hiring process is non-deterministic.
-That is, the hoops most companies make candidates leap through don’t determine whether they’ll be good at the job.
-They simply determine that they’re good at jumping through hoops.
+That is, the hoops companies make candidates leap through don’t necessarily determine whether those individuals will be good at the job.
+The hoops simply ensure companies only hire those who are skilled at jumping through hoops.

 Paper resumes weed out great developers who are bad at writing resumes.